usedatabrew/docs/Writerside/topics/connectors/sources/Postgres-CDC-Connector.md

 This document provides a detailed guide on setting up the PostgreSQL source connector with CDC (Change Data Capture) mode using Logical Replication for the DataBrew project.
 This setup allows for real-time data synchronization and ensures that your data pipeline is always up-to-date with the latest changes in your PostgreSQL database.

+### Target Connector
+If you are looking for a target connector for PostgreSQL you can see the doc here: [Target PostgreSQL Connector](Postgres-Connector.md)

 ## Requirements

 Before setting up the PostgreSQL source connector, ensure you meet the following requirements: